-In the case of a self-levelling sealant or compound, do not lift the brass frame until the sealant is sufficiently cured so that it will not spread on the plate.
+1 In the case of a self-levelling sealant or compound, do not lift the brass frame until the sealant is sufficiently cured so that it will not spread on the plate.

-The highest precision in this test can be obtained when the durometer (see Fig. 2) is supported by a rigid stand and a dead weight is fastened directly to the instrument with the centre of gravity of the weight acting in line of the indentor point.
-A freely acting total deadweight load of approximately 12.749 N has been found satisfactory for the testing of various sealants
+2 The highest precision in this test can be obtained when the durometer (see Fig. 2) is supported by a rigid stand and a dead weight is fastened directly to the instrument with the centre of gravity of the weight acting in line of the indentor point.
+A freely acting total deadweight load of approximately 12.749 N has been found satisfactory for the testing of various sealants.

-The values obtained in the test method described above are known as “instantaneous” values.
+3 The values obtained in the test method described above are known as “instantaneous” values.
 Occasionally a purchaser may request “delayed” values such as these taken after a 5 s or 10 s delay.
 To obtain a delayed value, the same procedure is followed, except that the pressure foot is allowed to rest on the surface of the sealant under the fixe load for the additional time requested and a reading is taken at the specified time, for example, after 5 s, 10 s or other specified period.
 Delayed readings are taken in addition to the instantaneous reading.
 An instrument with a maximum reading hand is helpful in making such determinations.